0xknwn/starknet-modular-account/docs/SDKs.md

   multiple signers and helps to manage modules.
 It also provides the AccountModuleInterface that should be used by module SDKs.
 - [@0xknwn/starknet-module-sessionkey](https://www.npmjs.com/package/@0xknwn/starknet-module-sessionkey)
-  provides the SessionKeyModule that implements the AccountModuleInterface and provides the tools to configure the sessionkey module.
+  provides the `SessionKeyModule` that implements the `AccountModuleInterface` as well as tools to configure the sessionkey module, including the `PolicyManager` and the `PolicyGrantor` classes.

-> This section provides a set of tutorials about how to use the account and
+In addition, the project provides another SDK called [@0xknwn/starknet-test-helpers](https://www.npmjs.com/package/@0xknwn/starknet-test-helpers) that can be used to create helper classes outside of this repository.
+That project is used to demonstrate the 2 main SDKs.

-> modules .
+This section provides a set of tutorials about how to use the account and modules.
+If you want to understand how modules are working internally, you should check